 Habeas Corpus and Other Writs.
 Ineffective assistance of counsel is the most common issue that may require going beyond the record and filing a petition for writ of habeas corpus along with the appeal.
 In assisted cases, counsel must discuss with the FDAP assisting attorney the possibility of filing a writ petition before taking any action.
 Discussing ineffective assistance with trial counsel is a sensitive matter, and counsel should consult with the FDAP assisting attorney before doing so.

-See our Panel Policies and procedures for detailed information regarding how and when to seek extension of time.
+See our Panel Attorney Policies and Procedures for detailed information regarding how and when to seek extension of time.

 When serving the client with the opening brief, we recommend also writing to the client, noting and explaining the issues raised.
 If the client had suggested certain issues which counsel did not include in the AOB, counsel should explain to the client why they did not raise those issues in the brief.
 Be cautious about serving the client with the opening brief and with the content of correspondence in any case in which receipt of that information could make the client vulnerable, such as when the client is convicted of sex offenses and is incarcerated.